NEW CENTRAL LIBRARY

 Q4 2018 - Construction Complete

 The City of Calgary and Calgary Public Library selected an East Village site just east of City Hall to house the New Central Library – a site as unique as it is challenging.
-This 3D animation shows how the LRT line will be encapsulated to prepare the site for vertical development.
+This time-lapse shows how the LRT line was encapsulated to prepare the site for vertical development.

 NCL Public Art